Bangkok, Thailand: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types A, B, C and O. Be careful to find the necessary kind.
-The majority of adapters currently sold are simply plugs and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types A, B, C and O. It's important that you find the correct kind.
+Many adapters currently being sold are simply plugs and require your devices to adjust the voltage themselves.
 If yours can't do that they could burn up.
-This one is sufficent for most locations.
+This one works in most areas.

-March in this region can be very hot.
+February here is consistently hot and dry with little rain.
 Temperatures average in the low 90s F (low 30s C) during the day.
-It rains occasionally.

 What to wear/what to pack: